Haunteon/Personal-AP-Archive/README.md

+Personal Archive for My Manuals

-Personal Super Mario odyssey Manual AP world for use with Archipelago Multiworld Randomizer
+Super Mario odyssey Manual AP world for use with Archipelago Multiworld Randomizer

 Goals
 - Festival